liip/packaging/README.md

-Packaging for PHP, Symfony2, and other projects.
+Debian/RPM Packaging for PHP, Symfony2, and other projects.
+Most customers cannot rely on, or are uncomfortable with, a server-side installation, or even a source code repository, as the only form of product delivery.
+RPM and DEB are standard formats and very widely supported.

 =============
 Additional Documentation